MWSandbox/docs/certifications/AZ-700-notes.md

 # VMs
 - VMs can be attached to multiple private and public IP addresses
 - Inbound ports can be specified for VMs -> will generate NSG automatically
+- Availability set: Logical groupings to reduce chance of correlated failures by assigning different fault domains

 # VPN
 - Site-to-Site VPN: